breadcrumbs--red-border

 These are the key selection criteria for how you will be assessed in conjunction with your resumé, experience and referee reports.

-1. Proven significant clinical experience in clinical internal medicine with a large health environment.
+1. Proven significant clinical experience in internal medicine within a busy health environment.

 2. Demonstrated commitment to continued professional development including formal education and self-directed learning.